sswahn/session/README.md

 ```

 ## Example
-Note that if your token has been refreshed, you should set a new cookie.
+Note that if a token has been refreshed, you should set a new HTTP cookie.
+If a token has been refreshed, the session function's response will have a propety called `cognito`.
 ```javascript
 import session from '@sswahn/session'